PrestaShop/docs/modules/creation/module-translation/new-system.md

 Note that these files will only work with PrestaShop 1.7.8 and over.
 If you need to ensure compatibility with previous versions, read below.
 {{% /notice %}}

+### Recommanded practice for creating module translations

+For module developpers, if you want to incorpore your final translations into your own module without creating the xlf file by hand, the recommanded practice is to :

+1. Prepare your translations (see "Making your wordings appear in the translation interface")
+2. Translate them manually in the back office
+3. Export the translations (see "Exporting translations") and add them in your module translations folder

+These translations will be set up in Prestashop during the installation of the module.

 ### Before 1.7.8

 If you need to distribute backward-compatible translations, you can either [write classic dictionary files manually]({{< ref "classic-system#editing-a-dictionary-file-manually" >}}), or export your module's wordings from the database into a file, then import it during the module's install process.